fisheryv/lobe-chat/docs/Usage/Plugins.md

 ## Installing Custom Plugins

-If you wish to install a plugin that is not available in the LobeChat Plugin Store, such as a custom LobeChat plugin you developed, you can click on "Custom Plugins" to install it:
+If you wish to install a plugin that is not available in the PlanChat Plugin Store, such as a custom PlanChat plugin you developed, you can click on "Custom Plugins" to install it:

 [Custom Plugin Installation](https://github.com/lobehub/lobe-chat/assets/28616219/034a328c-8465-4499-8f93-fdcdb03343cd)

-Additionally, LobeChat's plugin mechanism is compatible with ChatGPT plugins, allowing you to easily install corresponding ChatGPT plugins.
+Additionally, PlanChat's plugin mechanism is compatible with ChatGPT plugins, allowing you to easily install corresponding ChatGPT plugins.

 If you want to try installing custom plugins on your own, you can use the following links: